awsdocs/aws-codebuild-user-guide/doc_source/test-report-group-create-console.md

       +  **Disable artifact encryption** to disable encryption\.
 You might choose this if you want to share your test results, or publish them to a static website\. \(A dynamic website can run code to decrypt test results\.\)

        For more information about encryption of data at\-rest, see [Data encryption](security-encryption.md)\.
+**Note**
+The CodeBuild service role specified in the project is used for permissions to upload to the S3 bucket\.

 1. Choose **Create report group**\.